brianhabana/Crypto_Clusters/README.md

 # Crypto_Clusters

-A Jupyter notebook that clusters cryptocurrencies by their performance in different time periods. the results are then plotted to visually show the performance to the board of directors of a financial advisory firm.
+A Jupyter notebook that clusters cryptocurrencies by their performance in different time periods.
+Using the K-means algorithm proves useful for grouping and understanding financial data, enhancing the machine learning algorithms by applying principal component analysis Principle Component Analysis.
+The results are then plotted to visually show the performance to the board of directors of a financial advisory firm.

 ## Technologies

 This project leverages python 3.7 with the following packages: